mcieciora/ResponsibleDugong/README.md

 <b>NOTE:</b> It is not mandatory to run SetupDSLJobs on project, that is forked CarelessVaquita project.
 It is not even required to have the same files structure, but the only directory that <b>must</b> exist is <i>jobs</i>, where pipelines declaration should be defined.

+If you are using CarelessVaquita as template project, remember about setting _user.email_ and _user.name_ with git config --global command inside Jenkins instance.

 Happy Dugonging ;)